Confidence falls as CEOs prepare for more shocks

 "Companies are not going to go out there and have exposed cash positions when they know that the big commercial banks are under a lot of pressure," he said.

-The cautious approach, particularly in developed economies, provides no obvious relief to the labor market and the world's unemployed, who now number more than 200 million, according to the International Labor Organization.
+The cautious approach, particularly in developed economies, provides no obvious relief to the labour market and the world's unemployed, who now number more than 200 million, according to the International Labour Organisation.

 Yet one of the worrying quirks of the current environment is how global corporations continue to bemoan their inability to hire the right skilled workers, whether they be gifted computer programmers, master welders or talented middle managers.